 control and protection are essential to virtually all electronic systems.
 Our semiconductor components are used in a wide variety of devices including cellular phones and other wireless products, routers, computers, digital consumer products and automobiles for a broad range of power management functions.
 Before sensitive electronic systems and semiconductors can use the "raw" electricity provided by external power sources, this electricity must be efficiently converted to a usable and regulated input.
 By the same token, these electronic systems must be able to control higher power outputs, such as when an automotive control box instructs a spark plug to fire or a starter engine to engage.
-Within an electronic system, the characteristics of this output must be further modified and regulated to meet the requirements of the different components within the system, and sensitive components must be protected from the output of other higher power components.
-Intelligent power control is also critical to meet consumer demands for long battery lives on increasingly complex and power hungry portable electronic devices.
-Within many of these devices, minimization of component size is also a critical concern as consumers demand increasing levels of portability and compactness.
-Efficient power control and protection is achieved through the use of discrete and standard analog products such as those provided by ON Semiconductor $^{\rm m}$.
+Within an electronic system, the characteristics of this output must be further modified and regulated to meet the requirements of the different components within the system, and sensitive components must be protected increasing levels of portability and compactness.
+Efficient power control and protection is achieved through the use of discrete and standard analog products such as those provided by ON Semiconductor $^\mathsf{TM}$.